-Colonial Williamsburg Museums
+Three Colonial Williamsburg Museums

 Carriage Ride in Colonial Williamsburg

-When in Williamsburg, do as the colonists would do and take a carriage ride in the Historic Area.
-Carriage rides are approximately 15 minutes and give you an overview of the area.
+$12.50 with admission pass, $20.00 without pass.
+When in Williamsburg, do as the colonists would do and take a carriage ride through the Historic District.
+Carriage rides last approximately 15 minutes and give you an overview of the area.

-Colonial Williamsburg Evening Programs
+Colonial Williamsburg Evening Performances

-As night falls, enchanting evening programs begin in Colonial Williamsburg.
+$12 For adults, $6 for children (reservations required).
+As night falls, enchanting evening programs begin.
 Listen to the sweet sounds of music played on period instruments or take a walking tour by lantern light.
 Hear stories passed down through generations of free and enslaved blacks.
 Enjoy seeing - and learning - colonial dancing and dance steps or watch an 18th-century play.
 Whatever your choice, you’ll find a program unlike anything you’ve experienced before.

-The Original Ghosts of Williamsburg Candlelight Tour
+Ghosts of Williamsburg Candlelight Tour

 Historic Jamestowne and Yorktown Battlefield

+$16.75 Adult; $7.75 Child (6-12).
 Through films, galleries, exhibits and living history interpretive areas, Jamestown Settlement traces the story of the English settlers who founded Jamestown and the Virginia Indians and African Americans who helped this first permanent English settlement in North America survive and thrive in early colonial times.

+$9.75 Adult; $5.50 Child (6-12).
 The Yorktown Victory Center chronicles America’s evolution from colonial status to nationhood through film, thematic exhibits, and outdoor living history with costumed interpreters.
 An outdoor exhibit walkway details events that led to American colonies to declare independence from Britain.

 The Muscarelle Museum of Art (at the College of William and Mary)

-Showcases the college’s permanent collection, which has grown to more than 4,000 works of art from many cultures and historical eras.
+Admission $10.
+Explore the college’s permanent collection, which has grown to more than 4,000 works of art from many cultures and historical eras.
 The Muscarelle also regularly features special exhibitions from around the world.
 And you won’t want to miss the “world’s first solar painting,” which transforms the south façade of the Museum into a dramatic and innovative work of art when monumental tubes, filled with colored water, are lit from behind.
 The title, Sun Sonata, describes both the rhythmic pattern of colors visible at night and the function of the wall as a solar energy collection system by day.

 The College of William and Mary Sir Christopher Wren Building

+Free.
 The Wren Building, which first underwent construction in between 1695 and 1700, is the oldest academic building in the United States still in use today.
 Where the first William and Mary students ate, lived, and studied - including several of our Founding Fathers -- the Wren Building continues to maintain an academic function, but also includes a crypt and chapel that houses historical Virginia figures.
 The building is open to the public for self-guided tours and offers free guided tours, too.